TechClusterHQ/qbt-slowban/README.md

 ## Unbanning peers automatically on a schedule

-This helps making sure that false positives don't cause much harm because all banned peers are unbanned frequently.
+This helps making sure that false positives don't cause much harm because all banned peers are unbanned frequently.\
+Note: This will unban all peers, even those not banned by qbt-slowban.
+An option for exempting certain peers from this unban is in the works.

 Make sure to have set the TZ environment variable to your timezone, refer to [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for possible values.